MagdalenaPopp/2020-ws_domp/slides.md

 ![image]()

 John wants to do a good job in his Digital Organization class.
 But he doesn't understand what is happening on his MacBook.

 Let's help John out.

 ---

+## Neues Slide vom Prof.

+* blah blah
+* more blah blah

+---